Accounting careers: Which CPA career path to choose

 Accountants and those in CPA careers who wish to become sole proprietors must learn business as a whole, and understand marketing fundamentals to gain visibility and attract the clients they want.
-Private accounting firms also operate as consultants, and are often brought in for major projects at corporations to do the assignments.
+Private accounting firms also operate as consultants, and are often brought in for major projects at corporations to complete assignments.
 This can be a very lucrative choice for the right individual.

 You will find many traveling accountants working as sole proprietors, spending six months in one state, and possibly traveling to another during tax time.
-Accountants that are doing very well have a number of clients all over the country, and they travel to their locations periodically to meet and assess their financial records in person.
+Accountants that are doing very well have a number of clients all over the country, and they travel to their locations periodically to meet and assess financial records in person.
 With technology being so accessible, it is very easy to remotely service major clients.

 Pursuing a CPA career path and taking the CPA Exam is well worth the time and effort, especially after spending the time and money to acquire an accounting degree.
-With so many different avenues for career options after the CPA exam, accounting careers are not only lucrative, but can be personally rewarding.
+With so many different avenues for career options after the CPA Exam, accounting careers are not only lucrative, but can be personally rewarding.

 Although the study sessions and preparation for the CPA Exam may be intense, it is nothing compared to the CPA career opportunities that will arise once the grunt work is done.
 Working as part of a consulting team, audit or tax manager, senior associate, finance manager or other position can be the right stepping stone for your future and help you achieve your dream CPA career.